alphagov/frontend/docs/building_blocks_for_flexible_content.md

 #### Heading

 A wrapper around the [Heading component](https://components.publishing.service.gov.uk/component-guide/heading).
-Note, though, that the block uses `content` where the component uses `text` for the title text key.
+This block uses `content` where the component uses `text` for the title text key.
 This is so that headings can appear in search (only values inside a `content` key will be indexed when being published from Whitehall - see [Indexing block content in search](#indexing-block-content-in-search))

 ```yaml
 - type: heading